-The Magnetron jammers
+Magnetron jammers - the AN/APT-4

 war to raise power outputs at VHF and UHF frequencies.
 Faced with the inability to use

-output from about 140 MHz to almost 800 MHz.
+CW output from about 140 MHz to almost 800 MHz.
 They used two different tubes to

-accomplish this, along with an impressive amount of hardware devoted to the care
+cover this frequency range , along with an impressive amount of hardware devoted to the care

-GE was selected to manufacture the final product, and there are small changes
+GE was selected to manufacture the final product, and there are small changes between this rare example and the

-between this rare example and the later GE set.
+later GE set that had an initial production of 2,092 sets.
 Below is a photo of the interior of

 to get the frequency down to its surprising low end of 2 meters.

-Initial operation with the split anode tube ran into an impractically short lifetime
+to thermal runaway in a transistor circuit), Initial operation with the split anode tube ran into an impractically short lifetime

 of less than 30 hours for the tube.
 It seems that you have essentially a miniature